princeton-computational-imaging/Delta-Prox/docs/source/api/algo.md

 # Proximal Algorithms

 Extending ∇-Prox for more proximal algorithms is also easy and straightforward.
 We again define a new algorithm class that inherits from the base class `Algorithm`.
-For this particular case, the required methods that have to be implemented are `partition` and `_iter`, which stands for the problem partition and a single algorithm iteration.
+For this case, the required methods to be implemented are `partition` and `_iter`, which represent the problem partition and a single algorithm iteration.

-The `partition` takes a list of proxable functions and returns the splits of them as a list of `psi_fn` and `omega_fn`.
-For `_iter`, it is a single iteration of the proximal algorithm that takes an input of state and two parameters `rho` for penalty strength on multipliers and `lam` for proximal operators.
+The `partition` takes a list of proxable functions and returns their splits as a list of `psi_fn` and `omega_fn`.
+For `_iter`, it is a single iteration of the proximal algorithm that takes an input of state and two parameters, `rho` for penalty strength on multipliers and `lam` for proximal operators.

-The state is generally a list of variables including the auxiliary ones that an algorithm creates.  ∇-Prox simply provides state as what returns in the previous execution of `_iter` or the initial state provided by `initialize` method.
+The state is generally a list of variables, including the auxiliary ones that an algorithm creates. ∇-Prox simply provides a state as what returns in the previous execution of `_iter` or the initial state provided by the `initialize` method.

 ```python
 class new_algorithm(Algorithm):